averageneo/aricon/README.md

 ![alt tag](http://hosseinws.ir/aricon/aricon/5.jpg "Aricon")

 # Credits
-Aricon has been written by Hossein Heydari, if you have any advise to make this application better you can send me: hossein7heydari@gmail.com
+Aricon has been written by Hossein Heydari, if you have any advice to make this application better you can send me: hossein7heydari@gmail.com

 # License
 GNU Public License